The Garden of Sinners: Paradox Spiral: Shiki's arc

-Shiki then brings Tomoe to the opposite side of the apartment, his “real home”.
+Shiki brings Tomoe to the opposite side of the apartment, his "real home".
 She explains that when elevator began operating, due to the construction of the complex, none of the residents realized the rotating elevator made them exit 180 degrees, into another set of flats.
 When they enter Tomoe's original residence, they find the rotted corpses of the parents.
 This side of the apartment is used to store corpses.
 However, this intrusion also causes the undead puppets of the other deceased apartment residents to attack them when they exit.
 Shiki easily cuts them down, but afterwards she is confronted by Sōren Araya.
 It is revealed in a short flashback that sometime during the second movie, Shiki had previously fought Sōren.

-Sōren explains that he controls the apartment, as part of an experiment that uses the building to simulate a “miniature world that concludes in a day”.
+Sōren explains that he controls the apartment, as part of an experiment that uses the building to simulate a "miniature world that concludes in a day".
 After driving all the occupants to kill one another, he has been making them repeat their deaths over the past half year, hoping for a deviation in their deaths.
-He also reveals that he was the one who manipulated Kirie and Fujino in the previous movies to attack Shiki, as antithesis to her, in hopes he can force her to recognize her own “Origin”.
+He also reveals that he was the one who manipulated Kirie and Fujino in the previous movies to attack Shiki, as antithesis to her, in hopes he can force her to recognize her own "Origin".
 As they are meeting early, Sōren decides to capture her now to reach the spiral of origin.

-Shiki's mystic eyes are unable to perceive lines on Sōren's body, due to his great age (his Origin being “Stillness”) and mystical artifacts he grafted onto his left arm in preparation.
-She attacks, regardless, even able to cut through his defenses, but in the end, she is defeated by Sōren, and absorbed into the building.
+Shiki's mystic eyes are unable to perceive lines on Sōren's body, due to his great age (his Origin being "Stillness") and mystical artifacts he grafted onto his left arm in preparation.
+Regardless, she attacks even able to cut through his defenses, but in the end, she is defeated by Sōren, and absorbed into the building.

 Tomoe, the lone witness of all this, grabs Shiki's knife and escapes back to her home.